-80.37 Suspension of Registration.
-This section applies to an electrical contractor registered in the City as an electrical contractor.

-(A) Except as provided in Subsection 80.37(C), if an electrical contractor violates Section 80.39 (Offenses) three times within a 12 month period, the building official may, by written notice, return receipt request, suspend the City registration of an electrical contractor.
+- (3) the assigned vehicle numbers are limited to use for one company. - 80.37 Suspension of Registration.
+This section applies to an electrical contractor registered in the City as an electrical contractor. - (A) Except as provided in Subsection 80.37(C), if an electrical contractor violates Section 80.39 (Offenses) three times within a 12 month period, the building official may, by written notice, return receipt requested, suspend the City registration of an electrical contractor.
 The first suspension under this Section shall be for six months from the date that a notice of suspension is received.
-Subsequent suspensions shall be for one year from the date that a notice of suspension is received.

-(B) The building official may suspend the registration of an electrical contractor after each occurrence of the following offenses: Section 80.39(A)(14) (tampering with an electric meter to commit theft of service), and Section 80.39(A)(2) or (A)(17) (endangering or causing injury to person or property).

-(C) An action by the building official under this section may be appealed to the Electrical Board.

-(D) Enforcement action taken under this section is not an exclusive remedy for a violation.
+Subsequent suspensions shall be for one year from the date that a notice of suspension is received. - (B) The building official may suspend the registration of an electrical contractor after each occurrence of the following offenses: Section 80.
+39(A)(2) (causing injury); Section 80.39(A)(9) (contracting to perform, or causing to be performed, electrical work without required license and registration); Section 80.39(A)(15) (tampering with an electric meter to commit theft of service); and Section 80.39(A)(18) (endangering person or property). - (C) An action by the building official under this section may be appealed to the Electrical Board. - (D) Enforcement action taken under this section is not an exclusive remedy for a violation.